jlord/sheetsee.js/new-readme.md

 ## Modules

 Each of **sheetsee.js**'s features are divided into modules.
-Use just the parts you need (see docs on [building](/docs/building.md)).
+Use just the parts you need; see docs on [building](/docs/building.md).
 If you don't want to build your own, you can just use the full library which includes all modules, it's [here on GitHub](http://www.github.com/jlord/sheetsee.js).

 | Module              | Contains                                                                                            | Docs                         |